selvan/turret/README.md

     2017-Jan-03 8:30,"Next day test tweet"

 ### Execution
-Go to folder of tweets.csv
+Go to folder of tweets.csv and execute

     turret